Temasek-Dynamics/gestelt/README.md

 make px4_sitl_default jmavsim
 ```

-3. Close the opened simulation, and the following simulation script
+3. Close the opened simulation, and run the following simulation script
 ```bash
 cd ~/gestelt_ws/src/gestelt/gestelt_bringup/scripts
 # Run the script, the script sources all the relevant workspaces so you don't have to worry about sourcing.